didiforgithub/fa-blog/src/content/blog/The Final Programming Language.md

 Along the way, I created a comprehensive document exceeding 10,000 words.
 During my analysis, I initially grew excited upon discovering what appeared to be numerous algorithm implementations, thinking I had found what I was seeking.
 However, as I delved deeper, something felt off—beneath layers of abstraction, the core logic was elementary and not what I had envisioned.

-Why would such straightforward logic require over 90,000 lines of code?
-I suspected a few hundred lines might suffice.
-Reflecting on my own experience, I believe my programming skills remained viable despite focusing on company management for several years after writing code for over a decade.
-I rolled up my sleeves and decided to build my own solution.
+What rationale could justify the utilization of over 90,000 lines of code for such seemingly straightforward logic?
+I had anticipated that a few hundred lines may be sufficient.
+Upon reflecting on my prior experiences, I maintain that my programming skills have remained relevant, notwithstanding my focus on company management for several years following a decade of coding.
+Consequently, I took the initiative to develop my own solution.

 Still, hesitation lingered.
 To bolster my confidence, I first wrote over 30 analytical documents examining different open-source libraries.
 Voyager and Generative Agents impressed me most among the open-source projects I studied—their code architecture and conceptual approaches were genuinely innovative.
 Being completely honest, even looking ahead to 2025, I still consider their approaches and implementation advanced.